identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 # Deployment  Considerations

-This specification facilitates the communication of requirements from a resource server to a client, which, in turn, can enable a more granular and appropriate Authorization Request at the Authorization Server using either an OAuth 2.0 [RFC6749] defined grant flow, a Rich Authorization Request [RFC9396], a Push Authorization Request [RFC9126], or a JWT-Secured Authorization Request [RFC9101].
+This specification facilitates the communication of requirements from a resource server to a client, which, in turn, can enable a more granular and appropriate Authorization Request at the Authorization Server using either an OAuth 2.0 [RFC6749] defined grant flows, a Rich Authorization Request [RFC9396], a Push Authorization Request [RFC9126], or a JWT-Secured Authorization Request [RFC9101] as it sees fit.
 However, it is important to realize that the user experience achievable in every specific deployment is a function of the policies each resource server and authorization server pair establishes.
-Imposing constraints on those policies is out of scope for this specification.
+Imposing constraints on those policies is out of scope for this document.
 It is therefore perfectly possible for resource servers and authorization servers to impose requirements that are impossible for subjects or clients to comply with or that lead to an undesirable user-experience outcome.

+# Resource Server Metadata

+Resource servers can advertise their support of this specification by including in their OAuth protected resource metadata document, as defined in [RFC9728], the value `step_up_authorization_supported`.
+The presence of `step_up_authorization_supported` in the resource server metadata document signals that the resource server MAY honor the issuance of step-up authorization challenge if its sees fit.

 # Security Considerations